swat-model/QSWATPlus/QSWATPlus/SWATPlus/Tools/ConvertFromArc/AccessToCSV/README.txt

 Field types and primary keys can be defined manually in SQLiteStudio.

-The project file currently places AccessToCSV.exe in C:\SWAT\SWAT-DEG when it is built.
+The project file currently places AccessToCSV.exe in the parent of the project folder, i.e.
+C:\SWAT\SWATPlus\Tools\ConvertFromArc
+when it is built.
 There is a copy in obj/Debug.